cphex/enum_workshop/README.md

 # Enum Workshop

-A workshop where we reimplement common functions found in the Elixir Enum module.
+A workshop where we reimplement functions found in the Elixir Enum module.

 You can find a description about a given module by typing `h Enum.count` in iex.